inspiringsource/shellpomodoro/README.md

 If you encounter any issues or have questions, please open an issue on the GitHub repository.

+## What's New in v0.1.5

+- **🎯 Multiple Display Modes**: Choose from countdown timer (default), count-up timer, progress bar, or test-runner style dots
+- **🔌 Session Detach/Reattach**: Start a session, detach with `Ctrl+O`, and reattach from any terminal with `shellpomodoro attach`
+- **⌨️ Enhanced Hotkeys**: `Ctrl+C` to abort, `Ctrl+E` to end phase early, `Ctrl+O` to detach
+- **📊 Visual Progress Tracking**: Progress bars show completion percentage and remaining time
+- **🔄 Background Session Management**: Sessions continue running even when detached
+- **🎨 Improved UI**: Better formatted status lines with phase indicators `[[1/4] Focus] 24:57`

 ## Development History

 This project was initiated using Kiro, which helped establish the initial structure and core functionality of the Pomodoro timer (the original `design.md`, `requirements.md`, and `tasks.md` are included in the repo).
-Later, the codebase was optimized and refined using Grok code to improve performance, code quality, and maintainability.
+Later, the codebase was optimized and refined using Grok code / Claude Sonnet 4 to improve performance, code quality, and maintainability.